ekdnam/KalpanaLabs/README.md

 ✅ Solve simple and complex word problems using concepts like addition, subtraction, multiplication, division, and remainders (modulo operator).

+✅ Introduce the children and parents to the concept of GitHub.
+GitHub accounts created.

+✅ Introduce strings.

 (...
 To be declared soon ...)